geovedi/book-notes/2016/chaos-monkeys.notes.md

   - Zuck's speech emphasizes the importance of focusing on the company's mission even after going public.
   - The anticipation builds up to the moment when Zuck rings the opening bell to start trading.
 - Reflections on Capitalism and Meaning
-  - The narrator reflects on the IPO ritual, comparing it to Mr. Market's valuation.
+  - Antonio reflects on the IPO ritual, comparing it to Mr. Market's valuation.
   - The concept of capitalism and the pursuit of valuation is critiqued for its impact on desacralizing aspects of life.
   - The passage questions the cultural significance of events like IPOs and how they relate to personal meaning and values.
 - Financial Considerations and Life Changes
-  - The narrator breaks down their compensation package, including stock options and salary.
+  - Antonio breaks down their compensation package, including stock options and salary.
   - The concept of "fuck-you money" is introduced, signifying financial independence.
   - The passage hints at the transformations in lifestyle that occur when one achieves financial security.
   - There's a focus on the changing attitude towards expenses and a new level of comfort in spending.